-I have a habit of turning our favorite meals into the ease of soup.
-Sweet Potato Tacos, inspired by Naturally Ella, fell under the spell.
-They win over the leaf-eaters and the meat-lovers, while marrying the fresh flavors of summer with the deep, smoky notes of winter.
-Best of all, it leaves you feeling full without feeling heavy.
+This soup wins over the leaf-eaters and the meat-lovers, while marrying the fresh flavors of summer with the deep, smoky notes of winter.
+It’s light yet filling.
+And best of all, it leaves you feeling full without feeling heavy.
 Garnish as you wish.
 Make ahead or not.
-Serve with quesadillas or a simple side salad with a cilantro vinaigrette.
+For a crowd, double or triple the recipe.

 - 1 bell pepper, diced